|

 This is juicy goodness. .

-Domaine de la Taille aux Loups Montlouis-sur-Loire
+Domaine de la Taille aux Loups Montlouis-sur-Loire"The

 2022 Montlouis-sur-Loire Clos de Mosny Monopole is a